indukurimkv/Autonomous-Environment-Exploration-Unity/readmes/run_example.md

 launch.invalid_launch_file_error.InvalidLaunchFileError: Caught exception when trying to load file of format [py]: "package 'ros_tcp_endpoint' not found, searching: ['/home/rosdev/colcon_ws/install/unity_slam_example', '/opt/ros/foxy']"
 ```
 You likely forgot to check out the submodules when following the [setup instructions](dev_env_setup.md).
 You will need to check them out with `git submodule update --init --recursive` and re-build the container as per the instructions in the linked page.

+**If the robot does not move when running explore-lite**
+- Send a target pose to the robot while running the slam example such that the occupancy grid has some features(i.e. it is not uniform in all directions).
+Then restart the explore-lite package as stated above.